chorman0773/PokemonSMS/Specifications/TermsAndDefinitions.md

 Similar to Implementation-Defined Behavior however implementations are not required to document the results of unspecified behavior.
 Under most circumstances unspecified behavior is required to be handled deterministically and consistently.

+## Conditionally Supported [terms.condsupport] ##

+Some behavior defined by this specification is "conditionally supported".
+It is implementation-defined whether or not this behavior is supported.
+The effects of taking a conditionally supported action which is supported by the implementation depends on the action itself.
+The result of taking a conditionally supported action that is not supported is either an Illegal Action, or results in Undefined Behavior.

 ## Implementation Specific Behavior [terms.implspec] ##

 The Superset of Implementation-Defined Behavior and Unspecified Behavior.